Ever wonder if you would look good with a short haircut? You’re certainly not the only one fantasizing about a good chop.

 Here are some short hairstyles we are loving right now:

-This short haircut from Ginger is super cute and laid back.
-We love that she can transform her look by wearing the cut straight or by adding texture to her blonde locks, transforming the style into a wavy bob haircut.
+This short haircut is giving Meg Ryan’s signature romcom cut.
+We love that she can transform her look by wearing the cut straight or by adding piecey texture to her blonde locks.

 We can’t stop staring at this sharp and unbelievable chic crop.
 This short hairstyle is extra edgy thanks to the defined middle part.
 You can easily soften up the look by moving the part to one side.

 Style Tip: For an extra sleek, glass bob finish, prep with one of our Dream Coats.
 Formulated with powerful water-resistant, anti-humidity protection, it’ll keep your bob looking glam and glassy no matter the weather.
 Not sure which Dream Coat is right for you?
 Take our quiz!

 Ria’s gentle waves give this short haircut some volume.
 The look is naturally tousled, ultra femme, and really softens her look.